aghand0ur/geoaigroup-website/content/publication/2023XAI-CHEST/index.md

 featured: false
-doi: "10.1016/B978-0-44-329135-7.00014-X"
+doi: "10.1109/TVT.2023.3345632"
-date: "2025-03-22T00:00:00Z"
+date: "2023-08-22T00:00:00Z"

-abstract: "The native artificial intelligence (AI)  concept is envisioned to be integrated into 6G future communications.
-Due to the black-box nature of the majority of AI models, the decision-making strategy used by these models is critical, risky, and challenging.
-This issue can be tackled by developing explainable AI (XAI) schemes that aim to explain the logic behind the black-box model behavior, and thus, ensure its efficient and safe deployment.
-In this context, this chapter highlights the main challenges of the recent AI-based solutions for wireless communications, in particular, physical (PHY) layer applications.
-In addition to that, the latest research efforts toward designing XAI schemes for PHY layer applications are discussed.
-As a case study, this chapter presents an XAI-based scheme for channel estimation in wireless communications, where the presented scheme shows that employing XAI can offer a bunch of advantages including (1) understanding the black-box model behavior, (2) reducing the overall computational complexity of the employed AI model, and (3) improving the performance of the desired application.
-Finally, a list of future research directions is provided."
+abstract: "Research into 6G networks has been initiated to support a variety of critical artificial intelligence (AI) assisted applications such as autonomous driving.
+In such applications, AI-based decisions should be performed in a real-time manner.
+These decisions include resource allocation, localization, channel estimation, etc. Considering the black-box nature of existing AI-based models, it is highly challenging to understand and trust the decision-making behavior of such models.
+Therefore, explaining the logic behind those models through explainable AI (XAI) techniques is essential for their employment in critical applications.
+This manuscript proposes a novel XAI-based channel estimation (XAI-CHEST) scheme that provides detailed reasonable interpretability of the deep learning (DL) models that are employed in doubly-selective channel estimation.
+The aim of the proposed XAI-CHEST scheme is to identify the relevant model inputs by inducing high noise on the irrelevant ones.
+As a result, the behavior of the studied DL-based channel estimators can be further analyzed and evaluated based on the generated interpretations.
+Simulation results show that the proposed XAI-CHEST scheme provides valid interpretations of the DL-based channel estimators for different scenarios."

 ---